-Dating an alcoholic in recovery can be difficult if you are unaware of the suggestions and tips required to build a healthy relationship.
-To begin, it is advised that alcoholics in recovery refrain from dating for a year.
-While it is acceptable to remain in a relationship during early recovery, a new relationship should not begin before an individual has celebrated a year of sobriety.
+It can be hard to have a healthy relationship with a recovering alcoholic if you don’t know suitable suggestions and tips.
+First of all, people in recovery from alcoholism are told not to date for a year.
+While staying in a relationship during early recovery is acceptable, a new relationship should not begin before an individual has celebrated a year of sobriety.
 While a year may seem like a long time, it is intended to be spent on personal development and learning sobriety maintenance techniques.

 Dating an Alcoholic in Recovery

 There are a few things to consider when dating an alcoholic in recovery.
 Let’s look at some dating advice for alcoholics in recovery.